aguerowindah18/new-blog/_posts/how-this-site-was-made/2018-09-28-how-this-site-was-made.md

 #### Deploying to netlify

-Go [netlify](https://netlify.com) dashboard, and following this step.
+Go [vercel](https://vercel.app) dashboard, and following this step.

+1. Create an account.
+(I recommend use git integration)
-1. click `new site from git`, then choose `Github`.
+2. click `Add New...`, then choose `Project`.
 2. then choose your repository where is the jekyll sources uploaded.
-3. netlify smart enough to configuring, we just need's are hosting's are hosting's are hosting's are hosting to click `Deploy site button`.
+3. vercel smart enough to configuring, we just need's are hosting to click `Impot`, then `deploy`.

-Wait for moment, and voila..! your site's are hosting and using `.netlify.com` tld, if your website wants to look professional, just buy a domain from your favorite domain store. or if you the first time, I advice using namecheap.com*(isn't sponsor)* \*based on my experienced it provides good service and have various TLDs.
+Wait for moment, and voila..! your site's are hosting and using `.vercel.app` tld, if your website wants to look professional, just buy a domain from your favorite domain store. or if you the first time, I advice using namecheap.com*(isn't sponsor)* \*based on my experienced it provides good service and have various TLDs.

 So, what you waiting for, just create your own website for free.